…you don’t want to be caught on the wrong side…

-“It was a goddamn sales job!”
+“It was a damned sales job!”
 Jason fumed.
 “Should’ve known.”

-“Really?”
+“it was?”
 Christine said with surprise.
 “The ad didn’t say that.”

+“Of course not, that’s how they lure you in.”
+The whole event replayed in Jason’s mind.
 “First, they crammed all of us into this room and have us fill out this one page application that looked like it came right off the copier.
 And then before anyone can finish filling it out, some loudmouth jerk walks in and starts giving us this spiel about making sales, closing deals, and fleecing people.
-And then some other clown walked in and gave us the same bullshit speech, but even louder and more obnoxious!”
+Then some other clown walked in and gave us the same bullshit speech, but even louder and more obnoxious!”

-“It does seem that a lot of people are going into sales these days,” Christine pointed out.
-“Lots of want ads in the paper for sales jobs, guess there’s a lot of demand for it.”
+“That’s too bad,” Christine sympathized.
+“It does seem that a lot of people are going into sales these days.
+Lots of want ads in the paper for sales jobs, guess there’s demand for it.”

-“Not for me,” Jason rejected as the memory of the event became less haunting.
-“I can’t bullshit for a living.”
+“Not for me,” Jason rejected as the bad memory of the event began to fade, “I can’t bullshit for a living.”
 He relaxed a bit more.
-“Remember how the ad in the paper sure made it sound like a once in a lifetime opportunity?
-What a load.”
+“I thought salesmen were supposed to be friendly, like the Downtown Datsun guy.
+What happened?”

-“I guess it did sound too good to be true.”
-They stared out across the park silently.“Something better will come along,” Christine finally said as she put her hand on Jason’s knee encouragingly.
+“Something better will come along,” Christine finally said as she placed her hand on Jason’s knee encouragingly.

 “Yeah, but I’m going to need something more than ‘some college’ and just a few skills to put on my application.
 I guess I’m going to have to lie more.”